The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 Ready to apply these listening skills to your love life?
 Discover how your personality type affects dating dynamics and learn to avoid the communication pitfalls that sabotage relationships before they start.

-Because at the end of the day, the quality of your listening determines the quality of your connections.
-And the quality of your connections determines the quality of your life.
+The quality of your listening shapes the quality of your connections.
+The quality of your connections shapes the quality of your life.

 The conversation starts now.
-But more importantly—the listening does.
+More important, the listening does.

 Ready to go deeper?
 Discover your complete personality profile and communication style with our comprehensive Enneagram guide.